Álvaro García (footballer, born 2000)

-Álvaro García Segovia (born 1 June 2000) is a Spanish footballer who plays as a central defender for Primera Federación club Gimnàstic de Tarragona.
+Álvaro García Segovia (born 1 June 2000) is a Spanish footballer who plays as a central defender.

 Club career

 García was born in Albacete, Castilla-La Mancha, and joined Albacete Balompié's youth setup at the age of 11.
 He made his senior debut with the reserves on 26 August 2018 by starting in a 1–0 Tercera División home win over Mora CF, and scored his first goal on 23 September in a 4–2 home success over CD Marchamalo.

 On 2 September 2019, García was transferred to Atlético Madrid and was initially assigned to the B-team in Segunda División B. On 28 August 2021, after the B's relegation, he moved to another reserve team, RCD Espanyol B in Segunda División RFEF.

 García made his first team debut with the Pericos on 1 December 2021, coming on as a half-time substitute for Sergi Gómez in a 3–2 away win over SD Solares-Medio Cudeyo, for the season's Copa del Rey.
 The following 23 June, he agreed to a one-year loan deal with Segunda División side UD Ibiza.

 García made his professional debut on 28 August 2022, replacing Kévin Appin in a 1–1 home draw against Deportivo Alavés.
 The following 31 January, his loan was cut short, and he moved to Primera Federación side CF Fuenlabrada also in a temporary deal.

 On 20 July 2023, García terminated his contract with Espanyol, and returned to Fuenla on a permanent deal six days later.
 Despite missing out the most of the season due to a knee injury, he agreed to a three-year extension on 5 August 2024.

 García left Fuenlabrada in July 2025, after their relegation, and moved to fellow third division side Gimnàstic de Tarragona on 15 September, on a one-year contract.